srcimon/screwbox/docs/docs/core-modules/graphics/index.md

 Any other color might work but may result in some quite ugly graphics.
 This is kind of strange and will likely change in the future.

 ### Drawing on top of light

 In some cases it might be necessary to draw sprites on top of the light map.
 To do so, simply set the `renderInForeground` property of your `RenderComponent`.

+### Creating immersive light sources

+To create really immersive light sources, the combination of distinct light components might be very useful.
+For example:

+- Add a `PointLightComponent` to create the basic light source which creates dynamic shadows.
+- Add a `SpotLightComponent` to also lighten areas that would otherwise be not visible at all.
+- Add a `GlowComponent` to highlight the light source.
+- Add a `LensFlare` to the `GlowComponent` to create some basic reflections on the screen.

 ## Advanced topics